dolang/NoWannaNoCry/README.rst

 NoWannaNoCry - nwnc.py
 ======================

-A script to help mitigate against the WCry malware which was spreading over the internet.
-The spreading of the initial version of this malware seems to have been stopped by a built-in kill switch.
+A script to help mitigate against the WCry malware which was infecting machines over the internet.
+Note: The spreading of the initial version of this malware seems to have been stopped by a built-in kill switch.

 Some script operations need elevated permissions, so don't just trust me on this, but read this document carefully and have a look at the code itself before running it.

 **Important:** The script can only diagnose and close the security hole which is being exploited by WCry to infect new machines.
-It is impossible to recover already encrypted files without the encryption key (which I obviously don't have).
+To my knowledge, so far it's not possible to recover already encrypted files without the encryption key (which of course I don't have).
 Therefore, this script won't help you if your machine is already infected.

 Disclaimer / WIP
 ----------------

-**This is a work in progress and as such is probably not suitable to be run on mission critical systems.
+**This is a work in progress and as such is probably not (yet) suitable to be run on mission critical systems.
 Also there's no guarantee/warranty of any kind, as pointed out in the LICENSE.**

 Known Issues